zer2/fantasy-basketball-optimizer/about/turnovers.md

 I think that there is a real argument to be made here, but not to the extent that turnovers should be treated radically different from other categories.
 For this reason the website's default is to weigh turnovers as normal.

 Unfortunately, I had to ignore the concept of correlations between categories in the paper for technical reasons (it makes the math impossible, in a sense).
 So my argument here is not enormously rigorous, and not built into the logic of H-scoring.
 Still, I realize that understanding how to treat turnovers is an important part of drafting strategy, and my default may be controversial.
-So I will lay out a heuristic justification here, going through the main arguments that are made and why they don't convince me, then testing the hypothesis that punting turnovers is uniquely beneficial
+So I will lay out a heuristic justification here, going through the main arguments that are made in favor of auto-punting turnovers and why they don't convince me
 ## 1. The first argument: turnovers are volatile

 One argument is that turnovers are hard to predict on a week-to-week basis, and therefore are not worth investing in.